alliance-pcsg/primo-explore-custom-actions/README.md

 npm install primo-explore-custom-actions
 ```

-to enable the button, edit your `2_options.js` (or another file in the package's `js` directory) and add the following lines:
+to add custom actions, edit your `2_options.js` (or another file in the package's `js` directory) and add the following lines:

 ```javascript
 insertActions([{